Crane Creek Vineyards is a special place to be.

 Harvest: pH is the most important harvest parameter for me.
 After years of being focused on the sugar content, I found the best red wine was made ultimately on the final pH being in the right window.
 As pH goes up there is an important change that happens as the skin changes from thick and resilient to thin and fragile.
 If my fingers are stained while sampling, this is a very good sign.
 Bird netting has been the single most important factor in raising our reds’ quality in the last few years.
 Netting allows us to extend the hang time of our red grapes avoiding the downward cycle of the fruit following bird damage.
 This allows me to focus on seed ripeness.
 Green seeds give undesirable green tannins to the wine.
 As the grapes continue to hang into early fall there may be insignificant changes in sugar and acid but seed ripeness will continue.

-Fermentation: Destemmed grapes are pumped into one ton open fermenters.
-On occasion we perform tank fermentation, pumping over, delestage, and extended skin maceration, but I much prefer the results of Burgundian open top/manual punch down.
-With this method I think the subtle aspects of the variatal are retained.
+Fermentation: De-stemmed grapes are pumped into tank and fermentations are immediately inoculated.
+We practice good cap management with regular pumping over, & sometimes delestage–depending on the varietal we may also do an extended skin maceration–but I much prefer the results of Burgundian open top/manual punch down.
+With this method I think the subtle aspects of the varietal are retained.
 Press timing decisions are made by evaluating tannin and color extraction.
 Usually this is just at or before dryness.
-We bucket the skins/wine into the press to avoid damaging skins by pumping.
-The young wine is settled for a few days in 400 gallon tanks, then racked into barrels to complete fermentation in our cellar.
+After press, the young wine is settled for a few days in tanks, then racked into barrels to complete malolactic fermentation in our cellar.